nicholasentinel/cloud-lab-tooling/README.md

 # cloud-lab-tooling

 Self-contained tooling for standing up and operating short-lived cloud security labs.
-Two independent pieces live here:

 | Directory | What it is |
 | --- | --- |
 | [`burner-account-provisioning/`](burner-account-provisioning/) | A command-line client for the cloud-provisioner API — request short-lived ("burner") cloud accounts, mint console logins, manage their TTLs, and (with an admin key) view/update budgets. |
 | [`aws-eks-tf/`](aws-eks-tf/) | Terraform for a minimal, cost-optimized, **private** EKS cluster intended as a security research lab — designed to host security agents alongside intentionally vulnerable workloads without exposing them to the internet. |

-The two are unrelated and can be used on their own; this repo just collects them in one place.

 ---

 ## Burner account provisioning CLI

-An interactive, menu-driven wrapper around the caller-facing endpoints of the provisioning API.
+An interactive, menu-driven wrapper around the caller-facing endpoints of the cloud provisioning API.
 It prints the `curl`-equivalent of each call (with the key masked) and the HTTP status + response, so it doubles as a reference for the API.